QuantEcon/lecture-source-py/source/rst/about_py.rst

 .. index::
     single: cloud computing

-Running your Python code on massive servers in the cloud is becoming easier and easier
+Running your Python code on massive servers in the cloud is becoming easier and easier.

 .. index::
     single: cloud computing; anaconda enterprise